Alcapurrias

 Procedure:

 Add the tomato sauce, lower the heat, and cook for approximately 10 minutes.
+Taste your protein and adjust for flavor, add salt and pepper.

 Cut the parchment paper into squares of about 5” each, put a bit of oil in the paper and distribute evenly.
 Place a 1/4 cup (2oz) of dough in the center of the parchment paper and spread it.
 In the center of the dough, place two tablespoons of meat.
 Close the paper from one end to the other and push inward with your hand until the dough is closed with the filling inside and the alcapurria is formed, you can also used a spoon to help shaping the dough.